sampadajain/ContactManagerinAngular/README.md

-# ContactManagerinAngular
+# ContactManager in Angular 6
-A contact manager app in angular 6
+A contact manager app in Angular 6